Alcamech/clj-lexrank/README.md

 # clj-lexrank

-Clojure LexRank Implementation for extractive summarization.
+Clojure LexRank implementation for extractive summarization.

 ## Usage

 Arguments
   - path - Path to file or directory.
-  - cosine-threshold - threshold to test against when determining similarity.
+  - cosine-threshold - Threshold to test against when determining similarity.
-  - lexrank-error - value to compare against sigma in power method computation.
+  - lexrank-error - Value to compare against sigma in power method computation.
   - topN  - Top N sentences to use in the summary.
   - sdoc - Boolean value for if its a single document entity, otherwise will be considered as a directory.

 ```clojure
 (lexrank "test-documents/docker-history.txt" 0.2 0.1 5 true)
 =>